About

 History

 TX-CERA is a revival of the State of Texas Alliance for Response Team (START), which has joined with the Galveston – Houston Area Alliance for Response in an effort to organize an effective statewide organization.
-TX-CERA is part of the Alliance for Response Network.
+TX-CERA is part of the Alliance for Response Network and is an Associate Member of the Texas Voluntary Organizations Active in Disasters (Texas VOAD).
 Our organization is made up of conservators, archivists, librarians, curators, collection managers, first responders, and safety and security staff who volunteer their time to educate about and organize emergency response for cultural heritage.

 Goals